Year2008The Gas Man

 One of the challenges of world travel is procuring fuel.

-Generally gasoline and diesel are not a problem unless you are in an area of spot shortages such as Patagonia, where we are now.
+Generally, gasoline and diesel are not a problem unless you are in an area of spot shortages such as Patagonia, where we are now.

-Propane, however, can be a problem.
 Because different countries use different physical couplings for dispensing the fuel and have different processes for doing so, some precluding direct contact with the fueling source, buying propane can quickly escalate into a Holy Grail worthy quest.

-1. John Dawes says:
+• John Dawes

 Doug, this is the most suspense filled story I’ve read from any source.
 You’re too good.
 Glad you got gas…..most of us would detest that statement!
 Safe travels!

-2. Jimmy Sones says:
+• Jimmy Sones

 Doug, This was a VERY VERY exciting read…..
 I was right there sitting between you two in the cab…shifting my weight with ya’ll….the real hare and hound sensation!!!!